Eating for a healthy heart

 And don’t forget alcohol

-If you enjoy alcohol, it’s important to stay within the new recommended guidelines, as too much can lead to a host of issues, including increased risk of heart disease.
+If you enjoy alcohol, it’s important to stay within the government's recommended guidelines, as too much can lead to a host of issues, including increased risk of heart disease.